wootguy/Glitch-Life/gsrand/Release/readme.txt

 Disable singleplayer in gsrand_config.txt (singleplayer = 0).
 This will
 turn on RES file generation and enable a safety setting to prevent crashes.
-You might also want to take a look at the sentence_mode setting if you plan to distribute your files manually.
+You might also want to take a look at the sentence_mode setting if you plan to distribute your files manually (not via the RES file).

 After the maps are generated, you are asked if you want to copy the randomized maps to a folder.
 Select the 'copy' option so that you can easily